da-vu/Heart-Rate-Sensor-w-Machine-Learning/doc/lab3.md

 - - -
 ## Challenges:

-### Challenge 1: Setting your Watch to Send Data

-> Q. What happens if you don’t decode the incoming char?

-> A.

-> Q. Try removing the logic for checking if the data_array is empty and always vstack even if the data_array is empty.
-What is the error that gets thrown?
-Why?

-> A.

-> Q. Try removing the 1 second delay on the MCU when starting data sending.
-Describe what happens?

-> A.

 ### Challenge 2: Reading Accelerometer Data

 >Q. What happens if you don’t decode the incoming char?